coderextreme/X3DJSONLD/README.md

 # content
 X3D JSON loader and node.js express web server for serving files from localhost

-* for using the API, read GettingStarted.rtf  There are still symbols in the global scope I'd like to get rid of.
+* for using the API, read GettingStarted.pdf  There are still symbols in the global scope I'd like to get rid of.
 If you'd like to help, fork and issue a pull request.

 * Download and install git